Before his own world was upended, Franklin had doubts about charitable giving.

 He would soon have his answer.

-When his two-year-old daughter, Gracie, began to look pale and developed unexplained bruises, doctors initially suspected something minor and suggested a visit to a nutritionist as they suspected her issues could be attributed to picky toddler eating habits.
-But one morning, when she woke with a large bruise on her face.
+When his two-year-old daughter, Gracie, began to look pale, and developed unexplained bruises, doctors initially suspected something minor and suggested a visit to a nutritionist, as they suspected her issues could be attributed to fussy toddler eating habits.
+Then one morning, when she woke with a large bruise on her face.
 Franklin and his wife, Michelle, rushed her to the emergency department with their young son, Frankie.

 Within 90 minutes, their concern turned to fear: Gracie was diagnosed with leukemia.